 Breakfast is essential to starting a school day in a successful way.
 For this reason, our school division is committed to working with Freson Bros.
 Fresh Market and Spruce Grove Save on Foods to support school breakfast programs for all students.

-The Try-Me Try-Athlon is a Kids of Steel (KOS) triathlon, which will be held this June in Stony Plain.
+The Try-Me Try-Athlon is a Kids of Steel (KOS) triathlon, which is held each June in Spruce Grove.
 KOS Triathlons are designed to offer youth the opportunity to experience the sport of triathlon in a positive environment.
 The distances are much shorter than those in adult triathlons and change as participants mature.
+A winter version of the Try-Athlon, which incorporates skating, cross-country skiing, and snowshoeing, is scheduled to be held in February, weather permitting.

 The Rainbow Connection was created to increase the amount of vegetables and fruit that children and youth aged 4-13 eat each day.
 Teachers, parents, students and others can use this resource in a variety of ways, including teaching healthy eating, facilitating taste testing and packing healthy lunches.
 The Rainbow Connection was developed using Alberta Health Services' School Nutrition website and Eating Well with Canada's Food Guide.